 Inhabits Upper Heights and perhaps also lower levels in the mountains.
-Univoltine, flying in July-August.

 Anatolian-Iranian, its other known locality being in Fars, S.W.
 Iran.

 350. Dicycla oo L. (Pl.
 I, Figs. 25, 26).

 The plate shows a normal female and a female ab. sulphurea Stgr. devoid of the usual markings.
 The moth inhabits the woodland zone.